-Jeopardy helps participants to start thinking about social protection policies, programmes, challenges as well as the situation in various countries of Asia and the Pacific region.
-Groups are encouraged to play with a healthy competitive spirit in order to win budget for designing their social protection systems.
+Jeopardy helps participants to start thinking about social protection policies, programmes, challenges, as well as the situation in various participating countries.
+Groups are encouraged to play with a healthy competitive spirit in order to win budget money for designing their social protection systems.